laoban-dev/laobantraining/AGENDA.md

 # Quick overview of the example project

-* There are four packages: main, lib1 (javascript), lib2, lib3 and main (all typescript)
+* There are four packages: main, lib1 (javascript), lib2, lib3 and main (all typescript) under the `modules` directory
-* The main displays the value lib1value from project lib1, lib2value from lib2, lib3value from lib3
+* The main displays a value derived from the three libraries

 ```
      lib1      lib3